SotSF/conjurer/ONSITE_SETUP.md

 1. Run `node -v` to ensure you are using node 18
    - For easy node version management, [install `nvm`](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)
    - Once it is installed, run `nvm install 18`
-   - If it is already installed, simply run `nvm use 18`
+   - If nvm and node 18 are already installed, simply run `nvm use 18`
    - Run `node -v` again to verify you are using node 18
 1. Run `yarn` to install dependencies
 1. Run `yarn dev` to run conjurer locally
 1. Visit http://localhost:3000 to test it out
-   - Log in as someone, open up an experience
+   - Log in as someone (top right button), open up an experience (File->Open...)
    - Click play and verify visuals and audio are working

 ### Setup Conjurer to use local assets